 Known for their clever all-wheel drive systems and highly tunable engines, they’re one of the most popular vehicles to modify, and for good reason.
 Each iteration of the Skyline GT-R and subsequent Nissan GT-R R35 can claim to be one of the best performance cars to come out of Japan, whether you leave it stock, or not.

 Of course, over the years, plenty about the model has changed.
-The 1989 R32-gen car picked up where its Hakosuka and Kenmeri ancestors left off, offering sports car levels of performance in a package derived from a humble sedan.
-Nowadays though, that sedan DNA is firmly a thing of the past; the R35 GT-R being its own stand-alone supercar rival.
+The 1989 R32-gen car picked up where its Hakosuka and Kenmeri ancestors left off, offering sports car levels of performance in a package derived from a humble saloon.
+Nowadays though, that saloon DNA is firmly a thing of the past; the R35 GT-R being its own stand-alone supercar rival.

 So, why are these cars so revered?
 Let’s take a quick tour through history to find out.